 There is no formula to determine alimony in Utah.
 Alimony is the most unpredictable issue confronting people going through a divorce and the most challenging issue for your divorce attorney.
 Because alimony awards vary, not only from district to district, but from judge to judge, your attorney’s experience in the judicial district in which you reside is a major imperative in determining what is — and what is not — a good deal in your case.

 We encourage you to learn more about Utah alimony law to understand how it may be applied in your case.
-Or contact BartonWood to request a consultation about your specific concerns.
+Or contact our Alimony Attorneys at BartonWood to request a consultation about your specific concerns.
 With over 30 years of combined experience in Utah alimony cases, our attorneys know the local courts and judges — and can help guide you to the best position in your divorce.
 We work with clients throughout Salt Lake City and the surrounding communities.

 Utah law provides no specific calculation to determine an alimony award.
 The guiding principles for determining the amount of the alimony to be awarded are: